shauleiz/vJoy/README.md

 2. Install last WDK (10.0.18362.0) and last Windows 10 SDK (10.0.18362.0).
 3. Install Inno Setup 6.
 4. DigiCert utility is provided in the git tree for now, but you need a valid EV certificate.
+If you want to testsign the software, creates a WDKTestCertificate from VS2019 and register it in the certificate store (see chapter below)
 5. Open BuildAll.bat and make sure all paths are correct.
+6. Launch Developer Command Prompt for VS2019
-6. Run BuildAll.bat from command line.
+7. Run BuildAll.bat from command line.
 This will compile all software and build the installer.
-7. To build the SDK, run SDK\CreateSdk.bat from command line.
+8. To build the SDK, run SDK\CreateSdk.bat from command line.

 #### When install failed (notes from Shaul's vJoy website)